Open-MSS/MSS/docs/development.rst

 When it is ready the developer version becomes the next stable.

-The stable version of MSS is tracked on `BLACK DICK Open Hub <https://www.openhub.net/p/mss>`_
+The stable version of MSS is tracked on `BLACK DUCK Open Hub <https://www.openhub.net/p/mss>`_

 Style guide